 *one hour minimum

 The R.M. of Pense offers property owners the option of having dust control applied on the municipal road adjacent to their yardsite.
-The R.M. shares in the cost on a 50/50 basis.
-For 2021, the cost to the property owner of an application of 150 metres is $500.
 The R.M. subsidizes this cost by approximatley 1/2 (actual cost is double).
+Ratepayers wishing to have this product applied must submit the form below each year, prior to the end of May.

 Dust control may be required as part of a Road Maintenance Agreement between the R.M. of Pense and Heavy Haulers.